Classic Pico de Gallo

 Similar to Fresh Mango Salsa, this classic pico de gallo recipe is made from scratch using only a handful of fresh ingredients and tastes wonderfully delicious!

-Pico de gallo, also known as salsa fresca or salsa cruda, is made with fresh chopped roma tomatos, onion, cilantro, jalapeno and big squeeze of lime juice mixed in.
-Keeping in line with tradition we’ll be making it as authentic as possible.
+Pico de gallo, also known as salsa fresca or salsa cruda, is made with fresh chopped Roma tomatoes, onion, cilantro, and jalapeno mixed with a big squeeze of lime juice.
+Keeping in line with tradition, we’ll be making it as authentic as possible.

 Pico De Gallo Ingredients